wightman/Lists/README.md

 The project has some less than perfect requirements:
 + You need to create the database tables and stored procedures.
 The initial user will need to be added by hand.
-+ It uses the Flask builtin webserver.
++ Because it's an educational experience it uses the Flask builtin webserver.

 ### Technologies
 + The server is made in python3 + restful-flask, communicating in json.